Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 #### Test addPost Mutation

-Add this new query below the existing qurey:
+Add this new query below the existing query:

 ```
 # Operation name: AddPost
 mutation AddPost {
 	addPost(message:"Foo Bar") {
 		message
 		date
 	}
 }
 ```

 Clicking the > button should show a menu listing your named operations!
 Choose "AddPost".

 Now click > and choose "Posts".
-This should list your your posts and the new post should be in the list!
+This should list your posts and the new post should be in the list!

 Debug any errors you have here at this step.

 #### test newPost Subscription

-If you can lists your posts and add new posts you can register a subscription for posts.
+If you can list your posts and add new posts you can register a subscription for posts.
 Registering a subscription will display the new post when a new post is created.

 To make this work you'll need to dedicate a new tab inside the Graphiql interface.
 Notice at the top there are tabs. make a new one by clicking +.